 Use code GWG10 to save 10% off regular prices.

-Ovidis is a specialty manufacturer of clothing for people with physical or cognitive difficulties.
+Ovidis is a specialty clothing manufacturer for people with physical or cognitive difficulties.
 They offer unique and innovative designs for easy and stress-free dressing by older adults, the disabled, or their caregivers.

 Zappos offers much more than adaptive shoes.
 They offer many adaptive clothing items as well from many of the popular adaptive clothing brands.
 Plus, they have an Advisory Council that reviews and selects the items they choose to sell.